Randomized Signal Processing with Continuous Frames: Background: harmonic analysis in phase space

 \section{Background: harmonic analysis in phase space}

-In this section we review the theory of continuous frames and general wavelet transforms, and give the two important examples of the STFT and the CWT.
+In this section we review the theory of continuous frames, and give the two examples: STFT and CWT.
 By convention, all Hilbert spaces in this paper are assumed to be separable.
+The Fourier transform $\cF$ is defined with the following normalization